-The Board is supported by the Audit Committee, which is comprised of five of the Directors, not including the Chairman of the Board.
-This will drop to four members upon Chris Legge's retirement on 23 May 2023.
-The Board has considered the composition of the Committee and is satisfied that there are sufficient recent relevant skills and experience, in particular with the Chairman of the Audit Committee, Christopher Legge, having a background as a Chartered Accountant.
-His successor, Linda Wilding, who will take over as Chairman of the Audit Committee on 23 May 2023, also has a background as a Chartered Accountant.
+The Board is supported by the Audit Committee, which was comprised of five of the directors, not including the Chairman of the Board.
+The Committee dropped to four members when Chris Legge retired on 23 May 2023.
+His successor, Linda Wilding, took over as Chairman of the Audit Committee on 23 May 2023, who also has a background as a Chartered Accountant.
+The Board has considered the composition of the Committee and is satisfied that there are sufficient recent relevant skills and experience, in particular with the Chairman of the Audit Committee, Linda Wilding.
 The Board is also satisfied that the Committee as a whole has competence relevant to the sector in which the Company operates.